DFE-Digital/get-into-teaching-app/docs/content.md

 3. You will need to type a name for this change in the 'message' box
 4. Click the plus button that appears on the change - this will stage the change
 5. Click 'sync changes'
-6. Commit the changes - make sure you name each commit in the box above the blue box where it says commit
+6. Commit the changes - make sure you name each commit in the box above the blue box where it says commit.
+You should name each commit to the specific change being made.
+This makes it easier to review any changes in the pull request and is useful for auditing.
 7. This will then open a pull request, you will need to fill in the details for this and click 'Create pull request' if you want to create one.
 But you may not want to create a pull request until you've made all of your changes so you don't have to publish the branch or create a pull request until you're ready
 8. You can monitor pull requests and assign reviewers here https://github.com/DFE-Digital/get-into-teaching-app/pulls